timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 we can ask why we believe templates will help at all.
-Needing to communicate effectively, especially in the difficult context of multiple heightened emotions, is a common problem that has been addressed by numerous thinkers.
+Needing to communicate effectively, especially in the difficult context of multiple heightened emotions, is a common problem that numerous thinkers have addressed.
 Across fields from architecture to software engineering, [design patterns](https://en.wikipedia.org/wiki/Design_pattern) "describe a problem that occurs over and over again in our environment,